blockchyp/blockchyp-ios/README.md

 [![Build Status](https://circleci.com/gh/blockchyp/blockchyp-ios/tree/master.svg?style=shield)](https://circleci.com/gh/blockchyp/blockchyp-ios/tree/master)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/blockchyp/blockchyp-ios/blob/master/LICENSE)

 This is the SDK for iOS.
-Like all BlockChyp SDK's, it provides a full client for the BlockChyp gateway and BlockChyp payment terminals.
+Like all BlockChyp SDKs, it provides a full client for the BlockChyp gateway and BlockChyp payment terminals.
 The SDK is written in Objective-C, but can be used by Swift developers as well.

 ## Installation

 The preferred method of installing BlockChyp is via cocoapods.
 Add the following dependency to your Podfile and type `pod install`.

 ```